logo

 The Axis Integrated Mental Health team diagnoses depression based on your symptoms.
 These might include:

-• Persistently low mood
+• Persistently low mood or irritability

 • Anhedonia (reduced interest in pleasurable activities)